NatsuGaOwatta/CTF-SRCS/2019/SUCTF-2019/Upload Labs 2/writeup/README.md

 }
 ```

 If we unserialize the `File` class, we can call the `check` method of any class here.
-Or we should thing about the `__call` magic function.
+Or we should think about the `__call` magic function.

 In `admin.php`, we can see the following code: